Linear recurrences indexed by $\mathbb{Z}$: Generalizations and connections

 \subsection{Linear recurrences indexed by $\mathbb{N}$}

-Variations of `linear recurrences' have been studied for centuries.
-Most often, one considers a system with variables indexed by $\mathbb{N}$ (rather than $\ZZ$) and relations defining each variable except at finitely many `initial variables'.
+Variations of linear recurrences have been studied for centuries.
+Most often, one considers a system with variables indexed by $\mathbb{N}$ (rather than $\ZZ$) and relations defining each variable except at finitely many \emph{initial variables}.
 For example, the \text{one-sided Fibonacci recurrence} has initial variables $x_0$ and $x_1$ and equations

 The study of $\mathbb{N}$-indexed linear recurrences differs fundamentally from $\ZZ$-indexed linear recurrences.
 Solutions to an $\mathbb{N}$-indexed system are determined by the values of the initial variables, which trivializes the kinds of questions we have considered (e.g. existence and parametrization of solutions).
 Rather, most work in the $\mathbb{N}$-indexed context has focused on finding simple formulas for the terms in a solution.
-We review a few of these approaches. \begin{itemize} \item When the equations in a linear recurrence are the same (a `{constant}' linear recurrence), shifting the indices of a sequence
+We review a few of these approaches. \begin{itemize} \item When the equations in a linear recurrence are the same up to a shift of indices (a \emph{constant} linear recurrence), shifting the indices of a solution

 defines a linear transformation from the space of solutions to itself.
 Standard tools from linear algebra (e.g. the characteristic polynomial) can then construct a basis of eigenvectors or generalized eigenvectors for the space of solutions.
 Since the eigenvectors are geometric sequences, an eigenbasis expresses any solution as a linear combination of geometric sequences.
-This is covered in textbooks like \cite{GK94}. \item A sequence $x_0, x_1, x_2,...$ can be translated into formal series in several ways, such as
+This is covered in textbooks like \cite{GK94}. \item A sequence $x_0, x_1, x_2,...$ can be converted into a formal series in several ways, such as

 Some linear recurrences (such as constant ones) translate into functional equations involving these \emph{generating functions}.
 Clever manipulation of these equations can then yield simple formulas for solutions.
 This is covered in textbooks like \cite{Wil06}. \item The asymptotics of solutions, that is, the behavior of $x_i$ for sufficiently large $i$, can be studied analytically.
 Poincare \cite{Poi85} and others\footnote{A curiosity: \cite{Car11} is the dissertation of Robert Carmichael, of \emph{Carmichael numbers} in number theory.} \cite{Car11,Bir11} construct integrals which coincide with the generating function $F_\mathsf{x}(t)$ in an `infinitesmal neighborhood of infinity'.
 See \cite[Section I.6]{Bat27} for further details. \end{itemize}